 - Arrange to pick up multiple copies of the guide for your students.

 - Resume writing workshops are held each semester.
 Details on events calendar.

 Preparation is essential because resume reviews are for the purpose of helping each individual student fine-tune his or her resume.
-Resume reviews are not a one-on-one tutorial on the basics of preparing a resume.
-We see many well-prepared students for resume reviews.
 Students who use our walk-in advising service are assisted on a first-come, first-served basis.
-It is unfair to those well-prepared students to have a longer wait because unprepared students are asking questions that well-prepared students have found easily answered in our print and online resources.
+We can best serve well-prepared students with conversation focused on their individual situations and career interests.

 Getting copies of the Career Planning Guide for your students

 If you would like to arrange to pick up copies of the Career Planning Guide to distribute to your students in class, and for the students to read and use, please call us at 231-6241.
 We're happy to work with you on this.
 More info; online version.